cjohansen/replicant-docs/content/tic-tac-toe.md

 ```

 Flexbox will do all the heavy lifting for the board.
 We'll also add a gradient
-background, for a smashing look.
-Since the board is square, setting its max
+background for a smashing look.
+Since the board is square, setting its max width
-width to `80vh` means it'll never be so long that it requires scrolling (its max
+to `80vh` means it'll never be so long that it requires scrolling (its max
 height will also effectively be 80% of the browser height).

 ```css